synfonaut/hummingbird/README.md

 `ontransactions` can be overridden, which allows custom block processing—useful for processing block transactions in a custom order or performing validation logic.

-Hummingbird uses a similar `tape.txt` file to keep track of processing, progress can easily be snapshotted, sped up or reversed
+Hummingbird uses a `tape.txt` file similar to [Neon Planaria](https://neon.planaria.network/) to keep track of processing—you can easily fast forward, rewind or snapshot crawling progress.

 ```
 BLOCK 612452 00000000000000000431d9ea6e33e204223fea64d34cc86ba8c2c5cd0d614c1f 000000000000000004f7ecc52435d31376f5e901d905252d582a0b1a7cbbf577 1575956822